Home / Family Fun by Season / Winter Family Fun Guide / Celebrate Black History Month Around the Main Line

 Teen & Tween Art Club Making Kimmy Cantrell Masks (2 day event)

-West Chester Public Library, 415 N. Church St., West Chester
+West Chester Public Library, 415 N. Church Street, West Chester

-Teens and tweens are welcomed to the West Chester Public Library for a two-day art workshop exploring the works of African American ceramic and mixed media artist, Kimmy Cantrell.
+Teens and tweens are welcomed to the West Chester Public Library for a two-day art workshop.
+Over the course of two sessions, explore the works of African American ceramic and mixed media artist, Kimmy Cantrell.
 Participants will create their own versions of the artist’s famous masks, complete with bright colors and distinctive designs.
 Registration is required.

 African American Children’s Book Fair 2026